 To freeze after cooking:

 After cooking, if you have leftovers that you want to freeze, package them in individual portions in small containers or ziplock bags.
 Remove as much air as you can and be sure to date the packages.
-Can be frozen for up to 3 months.
+It can be frozen for up to 3 months.

 What to serve with balsamic beef:

 Don't have a slow cooker?
 Here is the slow cooker I have and love:

 - Add the stew beef to the bottom of the crockpot